 The College expects students to take an active role in their education and, therefore, students must assume responsibility for their own academic path as well as social decisions.
 Students will be treated as adults who, with the aid of their families and the College community, will continue to develop the knowledge, maturity, and self-discipline necessary for their future lives.
 Students should familiarize themselves with the rules and regulations that they will be held to as members of the SUNY Oneonta community, for example, the Code of Student Conduct and the Residence Hall License(if they are living on campus).

 The Office of New Student Services not only provides assistance to new students but also to their parents/guardians and can serve as a resource for both groups.
 It is our mission to provide key information to parents/guardians in order to give them the tools to be a support network for their individual students.

 There are many books out there that speak to how to deal with this type of transition.
-Some that the staff in the First Year Experience Office have read are:
+Some that the staff in the New Student Services Office have read are:

 - Don't Tell Me What to Do, Just Send Money by Helen E. Johnson and Christine Schelhas-Miller

 - The Launching Years: Strategies for Parenting from Senior Year to College Life by Laura Kastner, PhD., and Jeniifer Wyatt, PhD.

 - You're on Your Own (but I'm here if you need me) by Marjorie Savage